robang74/redfishos/README.md

 > :information_source: **Note**
 >
-> The alternative to fulfill by yourself those obligations is to link this page which the aim is to collect all those FOSS contributions.
+> In case you wish to redistribute the SFOS images, the alternative to fulfill by yourself those obligations is to link this page which one of the aims is to collect all those FOSS contributions.
 However, you have to check by yourself if this list of resources is complete and updated with respect to the boot image that you wish to distribute.
+Usually, it is not unless you have paid for it.

 ---

 ### About Xperia 10 II

-The Sony Xperia 10 II (codename `pdx201`) is a mid-range smartphone from Sony.
-It was announced in February 2020 and released in May 2020 and it [has been added](https://developer.sony.com/posts/xperia-10-ii-added-to-sonys-open-devices-program/) on Sony Open Device program in June 2020.
+The [Sony Xperia 10 II](https://www.gsmarena.com/compare.php3?idPhone1=10095&idPhone2=10698) (codename `pdx201`) is a mid-range smartphone which was announced in February 2020, released in May 2020 and included [in June 2020](https://developer.sony.com/posts/xperia-10-ii-added-to-sonys-open-devices-program/) in the [Sony Open Device program](https://developer.sony.com/open-source/aosp-on-xperia-open-devices).

 ---